grantjenks/django-durable/docs/api.md

 - `durable_signal EXECUTION_ID SIGNAL_NAME [--input JSON]`
   - Sends a signal to a workflow with an optional JSON payload.

-- `durable_cancel EXECUTION_ID [--reason STR] [--keep-queued]`
+- `durable_cancel EXECUTION_ID [--reason STR]`
-  - Cancels the workflow.
-By default, queued activities are failed to prevent execution.
+  - Cancels the workflow and fails queued activities to prevent execution.

 ## Settings and Conventions